 Option #2 - Speak to a professional, we have a compliance team on hand ready to do the heavy lifting for you and to seek an answer from council on your behalf and to get a written response.

-In the event that you don't require a permit, It is important to note that it is your responsibility to ensure you have written consent from your council town planner, this document must state that your cabin does not require a planning permit.
+In the event that you don't require a planning permit, It is important to note that it is your responsibility to ensure you have written consent from your council town planner, this document must state that your cabin does not require a planning permit.

-Many Victorians make the mistake of calling their local council, getting a verbal response that their cabin is unlikely to need a planning permit then proceeding to build, this can be a huge mistake with expensive consequences.
+Many Victorians make the mistake of calling their local council, getting a verbal response that their cabin is unlikely to need a planning permit then proceed to build, this can be a huge mistake with expensive consequences.

 Make it a rule - You either get a written planning permit exemption or a written approval.
 Simple.